wso2/docs-ei/en/micro-integrator/docs/develop/creating-artifacts/adding-connectors.md

 ## Tutorials

--	See the tutorial on [using the GMAIL connector](../../../../use-cases/tutorials/using-the-gmail-connector/#importing-the-gmail-connector-into-wso2-integration-studio).
+-	See the tutorial on [Connecting Web APIs/Cloud Services](../../../use-cases/tutorials/using-the-gmail-connector/#importing-the-email-connector-into-wso2-integration-studio).